dokun1/kitura-safe-lab/OpenAndRESTAPI.md

 * The start time of the server
 * The current time
-* The percentage of connected users safe*
+* The percentage of connected users reported as safe
-* The percentage of connected users unsafe
+* The percentage of connected users reported as unsafe
-* The percentage of connected users unreported
+* The percentage of connected users reported as unreported

 1. Register a handler for a `GET` request on `/stats` that loads the data
    Add the following into the `postInit()` function: